The Tool Shed Blog

 hsa_ver=3hsa_la={true} - for lead ads, {false} or absent otherwisehsa_ol={true} - for organic leads from lead ads, {false} or absent otherwise

-Once the Facebook account is connected, these parameters are added automatically.
+Once your Facebook account is connected to HubSpot, these parameters are added automatically.
 The unique ID numbers correspond to your ad_id or campaign_id to each of your Facebook ads.

-This tool undergoes multiple daily updates to ensure that the ads are being correctly tracked.
-Once your account is connected, HubSpot will apply tracking to all newly-created ads going forward.
+This tracking tool undergoes daily updates multiple times, ensuring efficient tracking of your ads across various websites.
+Once your account is connected, HubSpot applies tracking to all newly-created ads going forward, optimizing your marketing campaigns.

 This brings up a new question: How does HubSpot count the number of contacts and customers from ads?

-First, we need to define what an attribution model is.
-HubSpot defines them as: “Attribution models define how marketing assets and channels receive credit for their contribution to converting strangers into customers.
-HubSpot's ads tool uses a last touch attribution model to calculate ad conversions.”
+Now, let's define what an attribution model is.
+As defined by HubSpot, “Attribution models determine how marketing assets and channels receive credit for their contribution to converting strangers into customers.
+HubSpot's ads tool employs a last touch attribution model to calculate ad conversions.”

-To track conversions using the HubSpot Ads add-on, the next steps must take place:
+To track conversions using the HubSpot Ads add-on, a procedure that involves embedding tracking codes, the next steps must take place.
+Our experts would be glad to offer tips and best practices to assist throughout this process.

 1. The HubSpot tracking code must be installed on the page to which your users are directed.